MayusYT/AdvancedChemistry/README.md

 * Play around with different chemicals

-## More is coming verrrry soon!
+## More is coming verrrry soon (TM)!
 If you have any feature requests, I'm looking forward to your issue!